Man overboard off Otago coast believed dead

 The crew searched the vessel and the ship returned along its track to search for any signs of the missing man in the water.

-A nearby vessel and the Otago Rescue Helicopter also searched the area.
+A nearby vessel and the Otago Regional Rescue Helicopter also searched the area.

 "A cold-water survivability expert engaged by RCCNZ believes there is little chance the person would have survived," the statement said.